akto-api-security/Documentation/troubleshooting/updates.md

-# How to update helm deployments
+# How to update container images in helm deployments

 1. Check the image pull policy for the deployment.
 To check the image pull policy run the following commands.